wingemo/wingemo/README.md

 ✨ Below you can see some of my projects in Java, Erland, Assembly and JavaScript ✨

-:man_student: Degree of Bachelor of Science, Computer And Systems Sciences

-:man_student: Degree of Master of Science with a major in Information Systems

 📫 How to reach me:

 <!--